Muller-bit/Web3_Wallet_Security/notes/02_indepth_Mullti_sig_wallet.md

 - Social recovery, where trusted parties can help you regain access to your assets, aligning with the distributed trust model of multi-sigs.

 - Crucial Tip: Distribute Your Signer Keys Strategically!

+- The most critical aspect of multi-sig security is the distribution of the private keys for the signer wallets.